 All assignment details and in-class activities are posted in Canvas (Schedule page).
 Late assignments will not be accepted-NO EXCEPTIONS.
-If you cannot attend class, you may 1) ask a classmate to turn in homework for you or 2) submit the assignment to my mailbox in FOB 102 prior to the due date.
-Assignments sent via email are NOT acceptable.
+If you cannot attend class, you may 1) ask a classmate to turn in homework for you or 2) submit the assignment to the English Department office (FOB 102) prior to the due date.
+Emailed assignments will NOT be accepted.
 Incomplete, late, or missed assignments will result in a zero grade.